-- Their tending of forest gardens according to principles of agroforestry and mixed cropping with a high agrobiodiversity and a particular high breed variety of cultivated plants.
-As is commonly known, polycultures are more resistant to insect attacks and plant diseases; - The natural fertilization of soils by mulching and the use of digging sticks and dibbles as a suitable form of cultivating the soil; - Their sustainable use of a broad spectrum of wild plants in small quantities, satisfying only subsistence needs and avoiding over-harvesting.
+Photo 3 Deforested and overused agrarian landscape of the Mestizo-Colonos north of Loja tivated plants.
+As it is commonly known, polycultures are more resistant to insect attacks and plant diseases.

+- The natural fertilization of soils by mulching and the use of digging sticks and dibbles as a suitable form of cultivating the soil. - Their sustainable use of a broad spectrum of wild plants in small quantities, satisfying only subsistence needs and avoiding over-harvesting.

-If the Shuar's traditionally practiced and clearly sustainable plant biodiversity management is to be preserved, then this is possible only by the following preconditions: the legalization of their territorial claims and, along with that, a comprehensive protection of their territories by demarcating reservations for example.
-The establishment of a so-called Reserva Shuar is indeed currently being planned (Neill 2005).
-Additionally it is necessary to respect and support the Shuar's cultural identity, not only to avoid the loss of traditional environmental knowledge especially traditional plant lore.
+If the Shuars' traditionally practiced and clearly sustainable plant biodiversity management is to be preserved, this is possible only by the legalization of their territorial claims and comprehensive protection of their territories; for example by demarcating reservations.
+This appears to be underway with the establishment of a so-called Reserva Shuar (Neill 2005).
+Additionally, it is necessary to respect and support the Shuar's cultural identity, not only to avoid the loss of traditional environmental knowledge, in particular traditional plant lore.
 To improve livelihood in an economic sense, additional sources of financial income are essential.
 In this line the promotion of ecotourism, support of traditional handicrafts and the cultivation of useful plants for a regional market could be discussed.

-While the Shuar's forest management can be evaluated as preserving plant biodiversity, the sustainability of the Saraguros' use of the environment has yet to be rated.
-Market-oriented stockbreeding has particularly led in recent decades to the rapid increase of pastures at the expense of forest.
-In spite of ecological conditions unfavorable to agricultural pursuits (steep V-shaped valleys, acidic soils, extremely high precipitation) these Andean mountain farmers have at least, by means of their intensive form of pasture management, succeeded in generating a sufficiently stable agrarian and cultural landscape (Fig. 25.6).
-In contrast to many completely deforested and ecologically devastated areas settled by Mestizo-Colonos (Fig. 25.7), the richly chequered agrarian landscape of the Saraguros presents, not only aesthetically but also ecologically, a fundamentally more positive picture.
-The comparison of the land use mosaic of El Tibio in the aerial photograph taken in 1969 and the land use map of El Tibio mapped in 2003 shows that changes according to forest cover have taken place, particularly at the slope opposite to the village, whereas the slope of the village site itself shows no dramatic change (Fig. 25.8).
+While the Shuar's forest management can be evaluated as preserving plant diversity, the sustainability of the Saraguros' use of the environment has yet to be rated.
+Marketoriented stockbreeding has particularly led in recent decades to the rapid increase of pastures at the expense of forest.
+In spite of ecological conditions unfavorable to agricultural pursuits (steep V-shaped valleys, acidic soils, extremely high precipitation), these Andean mountain farmers have at least, by means of their intensive form of pasture management, succeeded in generating a sufficiently stable agrarian and cultural landscape (photo 2).
+In contrast to many completely deforested and ecologically devastated areas settled by Mestizo-Colonos (photo 3), the richly chequered agrarian landscape of the Saraguros presents, not only esthetically but also ecologically, a fundamentally more positive picture.